 There’s another attraction nearby you should visit, Roaring Bay.
 Roaring Bay is on the road to Nugget Point.
 Yellow-eyed penguins can be seen here as they move from the sea to their nesting places in coastal vegetation.
 These shy birds are best viewed late in the afternoon when they come ashore after fishing at sea.
 Walk from car park to bird–viewing hide house, about 10 minutes one way.

 We only saw 1 penguin from far.
 There’s a observertary deck for us to observe the penguin.
 The deck is like a small hut and very limited window size to watch the penguin, but there’s 1 binocular we can use.
 Unfortunately, we don’t have any picture of penguin because we don’t have tele- lens to shoot long distance object.
 Below picture was taken at 9.08pm at night.
 We do enjoy road trip during end spring season which have long daylight hours.

 We’re back to our guesthouse around 9:30pm, just after sunset.
-Since we couldn’t find any eating place, we had self-prepared dinner in the room.
+Since the only restaurant available in Kaka Point was closed, we had self-prepared dinner in the room.
 Kaka Point is quiet at night, there’s no activity and local people here sleep early.

 On the next morning, we’ve checkout from our guesthouse and heading to Owaka.
 Since the cafe here offered very high price, we bought some bread & sandwiches from Four Square supermarket at Owaka before visiting next attraction, Purakaunui Falls.